vaibhav-mattoo/cxt/README.md

 curl -sSfL https://raw.githubusercontent.com/vaibhav-mattoo/cxt/main/uninstall.sh | sh
 ```

-If you installed the software using a package manager, remove it using the package manager’s uninstall command.
+If you installed the software using a package manager, remove it using the package manager's uninstall command.